ekamperi/ekamperi.github.io/_posts/2021-01-13-python-decorators-and-tf-function.md

 {% endhighlight %}

 ## Eager vs. lazy Tensorflow's execution modes
 In eager execution, you write some code, and you can run it immediately, line by line, examine the output, modify it, re-run it, etc. Everything is evaluated on the spot without constructing a computational graph that will be run later in a session.
 This is easier to debug and feels like writing regular Python code.
 However, by running Tensorflow one step at a time, you give up all the nice speed optimizations available during the lazy execution mode.
-In Tensorflow 2.0, the default execution mode has been set to eager, presumably after people started to prefer Pytorch over TF, since Pytorch was eager from the beginning.
+In Tensorflow 2.0, the default execution mode has been set to eager, presumably after people started to prefer [Pytorch](https://pytorch.org/) over TF since Pytorch was eager from the beginning.
 So, where does `tf.function` fit in this narrative?
-By using the `tf.function` decorator, we can convert a function into a TensorFlow Graph (`tf.Graph`), and lazy execute it, so we bring back some of the speed acceleration we gave up before.
+By using the `tf.function` decorator, we can convert a function into a TensorFlow Graph (`tf.Graph`) and lazy execute it, so we bring back some of the speed acceleration we gave up before.

 {% highlight python %}
 {% raw %}